Childhood Ependymoma Treatment (PDQ®)

 - Brain stem: The part that connects the brain to the spinal cord, in the lowest part of the brain (just above the back of the neck).
 The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.

 - Spinal cord: The column of nerve tissue that runs from the brain stem down the center of the back.
 It is covered by three thin layers of tissue called membranes.
 The spinal cord and membranes are surrounded by the vertebrae (back bones).
 Spinal cord nerves carry messages between the brain and the rest of the body, such as a message from the brain to cause muscles to move or a message from the skin to the brain to feel touch.

 The cause of most childhood brain tumors is unknown.

-The signs and symptoms of childhood ependymoma depend on the child’s age and where the tumor is found.
+The signs and symptoms of childhood ependymoma are not the same in every child.